SudeepKarthik30/LLM-Based-Forensic-Q-A-and-Report-Generation/README.md

-# Aeternus Forensis — AI-Powered Forensic Investigation Pipeline
+# LLM-Based Forensic Q&A and Report Generation

 A local, citation-enforced RAG system for digital forensic investigation.
 It ingests raw forensic artifacts (Windows Event Logs, packet captures, CSV/syslog exports), indexes them with hybrid dense \+ sparse retrieval, and lets an investigator ask natural-language questions and get answers that trace back to real, cited log entries — not hallucinated summaries.